 - 1. Occurrence Form.
-Used to communicate any injuries or concerning behaviors that create an unsafe environment. - 2.
+Used to communicate any injuries. - 2.
 Behavior Notification.
 Used to indicate serious/inappropriate behaviors.

 A positive behavior reinforcement system will be utilized to promote appropriate behavior.
 When necessary, this may also come in the form of a Behavior Support Plan.